alxmsl/OdnoklassnikiClient/README.en.md

         , <use mobile layout or not>);
 ```

 Compete authorization in browser and give authorization code.
-With this code you could get access token
+With this code you could get an access token

 ```
     $Client = new Client();